core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 "PreSharedKey", "RawPublicKey", or "Certificate" is mandatory-to-implement for the TLS binding depending on the credential type used with the device.
 These security modes are achieved using TLS and are indicated by the "coaps+tcp" scheme and TLS-secured CoAP default port.

+## TLS usage for CoAP over WebSockets

+A CoAP client requesting a resource identified by a "coaps+ws" URI negotiates a secure WebSocket connection to a WebSocket server endpoint with a "wss" URI.
+This is described in {{coaps-ws-scheme}}.

+The client MUST perform a TLS handshake after opening the connection to the server.
+The guidance in Section 4.1 of {{RFC6455}} applies.
+When a CoAP server exposes resources identified by a "coaps+ws" URI, the guidance in Section 4.4 of {{RFC7925}} applies towards mandatory-to-implement TLS functionality for certificates.
+For the server-side requirements in accepting incoming connections over a HTTPS (HTTP-over-TLS) port, the guidance in Section 4.2 of {{RFC6455}} applies.

 # Security Considerations {#security}